Billy Bingham: Style of play

+Bingham played at outside-right and had excellent tactical and positional skills and good scoring ability.

 Personal and later life

 Bingham was appointed a Member of the Order of the British Empire (MBE) for services to football in the 1981 Birthday Honours.
-He was married and divorced twice, and had a son and daughter from his first marriage.
+He was married and divorced twice and had a son and daughter from his first marriage.
+He published his autobiography, Soccer with the Stars, in 1964; journalist Brian Glanville contributed the foreword.

-He was diagnosed with dementia in 2006, and died at a care home in Southport on 9 June 2022, aged 90.
+He was diagnosed with dementia in 2006 and died at a care home in Southport on 9 June 2022, aged 90.